horazont/aioxmpp/docs/index.rst

-.. asyncio_xmpp documentation master file, created by sphinx-quickstart on Mon Dec  1 08:14:58 2014.
+.. aioxmpp documentation master file, created by sphinx-quickstart on Mon Dec  1 08:14:58 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to asyncio_xmpp's documentation!
+Welcome to aioxmpp's documentation!
 ########################################

 Contents: